loosewheel/lwscratch/readme.txt

 		Moves everything from an inventory (chest) immediately in front of the robot, into the robot's storage or as much as can fit.

+Pull Stack
+	If followed by an inventory item
+		Moves up to a full stack of the given inventory items from an inventory (chest) immediately in front of the robot, into the robot's storage if it can fit.

+	If followed by a text or variable item
+		Moves up to a full stack of the inventory items named in the text or variable's value from an inventory (chest) immediately in front of the robot, into the robot's storage if it can fit.

 Put
 	If followed by an inventory item
 		Moves one of the given inventory items from the robot's storage into